 Multikine is an immunotherapy product candidate comprised of a patented defined mixture of 14 human natural cytokines.
-Upon commercial approval, CEL-SCI intends to manufacture it in a proprietary manner in CEL-SCI's manufacturing facility.
-CEL-SCI spent over 10 years and more than \$80 million developing and validating the manufacturing process for Multikine.
+If commercial approval is obtained, CEL-SCI intends to manufacture Multikine in a proprietary manner in CEL-SCI's manufacturing facility.
+CEL-SCI spent over 10 years and more than \$100 million developing and validating the manufacturing process for Multikine.
 The pro-inflammatory cytokine mixture includes interleukins, interferons, chemokines and colony-stimulating factors, which contain elements of the body's natural mix of defenses against cancer.

 Multikine is designed to be used in a different way than cancer immunotherapy is generally being used.
 Generally, cancer immunotherapy is given to patients who have already failed other treatments such as surgery, radiation and/or chemotherapy and most of the time it is administered systemically.
-Multikine on the other hand is administered locally to treat tumors and their microenvironment before any other therapy has been administered because it is believed that this is the time when the immune system would be most amenable to activation against the tumor.
-For example, during the dosing phase of the ongoing Phase 3 clinical trial, Multikine was injected locally around the tumor and near the adjacent draining lymph nodes as a first line of treatment before surgery, radiation and/or chemotherapy.
+Multikine on the other hand is administered locally to treat tumors and their microenvironment before any other therapy has been administered because it is believed that this is the time when the immune system would be strongest and most amenable to activation against the tumor.
+For example, in the Phase 3 clinical trial, Multikine was injected locally around the tumor and near the adjacent draining lymph nodes for three weeks, five days a week as a first treatment before surgery, radiation and/or chemotherapy.
 The goal is to help the intact immune system recognize and kill the tumor micro metastases that usually cause recurrence of the cancer.
-In short, CEL-SCI believes that the local administration and administration of Multikine and its administration before weakening of the immune system by surgery, chemotherapy and radiation will result in better anti-tumor response than if Multikine were administered as a second- or later-line therapy.
+In short, CEL-SCI believes that the local administration of Multikine before weakening of the immune system by surgery, chemotherapy and radiation will result in better anti-tumor response than if Multikine were administered after surgery, radiation and chemotherapy.
 In clinical studies of Multikine, administration of the investigational therapy to head and neck cancer patients has demonstrated the potential for lesser or no appreciable toxicity.